meerk40t/meerk40t/wiki-pages/Online-Help-newlyconfig.md

 This help page covers the **Newlyconfig** functionality in MeerK40t.

-This panel provides user interface controls for newlyconfiguration functionality in MeerK40t.
+The Newly Configuration panel provides comprehensive control over Newly laser device settings, effects, operation defaults, and safety parameters.
+This panel is organized into multiple tabs for different configuration categories.

 ## Location in MeerK40t